 Private school tuition fees and fee structure in Dubai

 Private schools in Dubai charge fees of anywhere between AED 5000 and close to AED 100,000 per year per student, depending on the quality of the facilities, staff salaries, and how much profit the owner wants to make.
 Expat residents have little choice in paying fees for their children as UAE Government run schools are restricted to Emirati citizens only (although sometimes they open up to expat Arabs).
-Home schooling in UAE is about the only other realistic option for expats wanting to avoid paying school fees.
+Home schooling in UAE is about the only realistic option for expats wanting to avoid paying school fees.

 - School fees range from a minimum of around 5,000 dhs per year at a crowded and poorly resourced school to 70,000-90,000 dhs per year or more at one of the more reputable schools, for example Dubai College or the Dubai American School.
 Some of the expensive schools have the added reputation of being snobby so it's not all bad if you miss out on a place there.